Alimektor/Alimektor/config/TEMPLATE.md

 <summary>Duolingo</summary>

-Most likely, this app is just good practice for a cab ride.
-But friends are on the app and a little practice doesn't hurt.
+Most likely, this app is just good practice for a taxi ride.
+But friends are on the app and a little practice is good.
 Plus it disciplines me to build useful habits.

 <a href="https://www.duolingo.com/profile/Alimektor"><img src="https://duolingo-stats-card.vercel.app/api?username=Alimektor&theme=purple-gang" alt="Duolingo"></a>